clean-commit/gatsby-starter-henlo/README.md

 ## Features

+- Support for Gatsby v5
 - 💪 Battle-tested starting point for small & large web projects
 - 📄 Form Builder that enables Admins to create multiple forms with ease & Netlify Forms integration.
 - 🌗 Darkmode support
 - 🗺 Sitemaps using `gatsby-plugin-sitemap`
 - 🔥 Perfect score on Lighthouse for SEO, Accessibility and Performance
-- 💇‍♀️ TailwindCSS support with PostCSS processing & PurgeCSS
+- 💇‍♀️ TailwindCSS support with PostCSS
 - 🔌 Support for Gatsby API functions
 - 🎇 Crazy fast images with `gatsby-plugin-image`
-- 🕵️‍♂️ Complete SEO configuration with graphql fragment and reusable components
+- 🕵️‍♂️ Complete SEO configuration with graphql fragment and reusable components based on Head API
 - Netlify deploy configuration
 - Example pages, collections, CMS configuration with Netlify CMS & hooks
 - Readme template for custom projects